heymatthenry/heymatthenry.github.io/_posts/2015-01-03-New-Jekyll-Post-Templates-with-Keyboard-Maestro.markdown

 * Maybe create a subdirectory under `/assets` with the post slug, so I can keep assets organized.
 * Open the new post for editing in Sublime or Byword or whatever.

-I'm willing to bet I could implement a similar workflow in [Worklow for iOS](https://workflow.is).
+I'm willing to bet I could implement a similar workflow in [Workflow for iOS](https://workflow.is).
 Stay tuned I guess?